Ketogenic amino acids: definition, list, and role in prolonged fasting

-Ketogenic amino acids are amino acids whose carbon skeleton can be fully or partially catabolized into acetoacetyl-CoA or acetyl-CoA, which serve as precursors for the synthesis of ketone bodies, hence the name, or for fatty acid synthesis.[1]
+Ketogenic amino acids are amino acids whose carbon skeleton can be fully or partially catabolized into acetoacetyl-CoA or acetyl-CoA, molecules that serve as precursors for the synthesis of ketone bodies, hence the name, or of fatty acids.[1]

-When cellular energy requirements have also been met, the carbon residues resulting from amino acid catabolism are redirected towards the synthesis of glucose, fatty acids, or ketone bodies.[3]
+When cellular energy requirements are satisfied, the carbon residues from amino acid catabolism are redirected towards the synthesis of glucose, fatty acids, or ketone bodies.[3]

-Proteinogenic amino acids can be classified as ketogenic amino acids or glucogenic amino acids based on the metabolic fate of their carbon skeleton.[4]
-The carbon skeleton of ketogenic amino acids is catabolized to acetoacetyl-CoA and/or acetyl-CoA, while that of glucogenic amino acids is catabolized into one or more of the following five glucogenic precursor metabolites: pyruvate, oxaloacetate, α-ketoglutarate, succinyl-CoA and fumarate.[5]
+Proteinogenic amino acids are classified as ketogenic amino acids or glucogenic based on the metabolic fate of their carbon skeleton.[4]
+Ketogenic amino acids yield acetoacetyl-CoA and/or acetyl-CoA, while glucogenic ones are catabolized into five precursor metabolites: pyruvate, oxaloacetate, α-ketoglutarate, succinyl-CoA and fumarate.[5]

-However, this classification method is not unique as five amino acids are both ketogenic and glucogenic, since their catabolism originates at least one glucogenic precursor and one ketogenic precursor.[6]
+However, this classification is not unique, as five amino acids are both ketogenic and glucogenic, originating at least one glucogenic and one ketogenic precursor.[6]

 Contents